mmyczka/scala-in-steps/step_03_basics/readme.md

 2. Refresh your project so that the dependency is downloaded and configured.

+For more detailed information about ScalaTest, you can go to https://www.scalatest.org/, where you will find many resources about the framework.

 ### Writing Your First Test
 Now that we have ScalaTest set up, let's write a simple test to demonstrate how it works.
 We will start with a test that checks the addition of two integers.
 1. Create a new Scala class file named BasicOperationsTest in your test folder (usually located at src/test/scala).